Triple modular redundancy: General case

 The general case of TMR is called N-modular redundancy, in which any positive number of replications of the same action is used.
 The number is typically taken to be at least three, so that error correction by majority vote can take place; it is also usually taken to be odd, so that no ties may happen.

 Majority logic gate

+3-input majority gate

+The 3-input majority gate output is 1 if two or more of the inputs of the majority gate are 1; output is 0 if two or more of the majority gate's inputs are 0.
+Thus, the majority gate is the carry output of a full adder, i.e., the majority gate is a voting machine.

+The 3-input majority gate can be represented by the following boolean equation and truth table:

 In TMR, three identical logic circuits (logic gates) are used to compute the same set of specified Boolean function.
 If there are no circuit failures, the outputs of the three circuits are identical.
 But due to circuit failures, the outputs of the three circuits may be different.

-A majority logic gate is used to decide which of the circuits' outputs is the correct output.
-The majority gate output is 1 if two or more of the inputs of the majority gate are 1; output is 0 if two or more of the majority gate's inputs are 0.